lnbits/lnbits/docs/guide/wallets.md

 Backend wallets
 ===============

-LNbits can run on top of many lightning-network funding sources with more being added regularly.
+LNbits can run on top of many Lightning Network funding sources with more being added regularly.

 A backend wallet can be configured using the following LNbits environment variables: